davidcmoulton/decodeuri/_posts/2017-11-17-building-a-pattern-library-for-scholarly-publishing.md

 ## Introduction
-I recently had the privilege of being involved in the ground up rebuild of an [online science journal](https://elifesciences.org).
+I recently had the privilege of being involved in the ground-up rebuild of an [online science journal](https://elifesciences.org).
 The whole stack was rebuilt from scratch using a microservices approach.
-The journal is building a reputation for innovation in science publishing, and it was a great opportunity to get involved in a green field project to build best web practise into this arena.
+The journal is building a reputation for innovation in science publishing, and it was a great opportunity to get involved in a green field project to build best web practice into this arena.
 In this post I'll be focusing on how we built the front end.
 A companion post is planned about how we integrated the pattern library into the site.

 Note that the code examples have been simplified for clarity.